acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] Implement back of cards generation on campaign creation

 - [ ] Improve rendering of campaign list in frontend -> make the campaign itm list more visually attractive.

   - [ ] Remove unnecessary information from there